xymatic/dos/README.md

 ### Static

 Most notably you define nested classes in the static part of your class definition.
-You can also define constants, and even create a constant of the same type as the class that you are currently defining.
+You can also define constants and even create a constant of the same type as the class that you are currently defining.

 ```javascript
 var ns = {};